Luri language

-Luri (لری, لری) is a Southwestern Iranian language continuum spoken by the Lurs, an Iranian people native to West Asia.
+Luri (لری) is a Southwestern Iranian language, existing as a dialect continuum, spoken by the Lur people in the Zagros Mountains of Iran.
 The Luri dialects are descended from Middle Persian and are Central Luri, Bakhtiari, and Southern Luri.
 This language is spoken mainly by the Bakhtiari and the Northern and Southern Lurs (Lorestan, Ilam, Kohgiluyeh and Boyer-Ahmad, Mamasani, Sepidan, Bandar Ganaveh, Bandar Deylam) in Iran.

 History

 The Encyclopedia of Islam calls Luri “an aberrant form of archaic Persian.”
 The language descends from either Middle Persian or Old Persian.
 It belongs to the “Perside southern Zagros group” (as opposed to Kurdish dialects of northern Zagros), and is lexically similar to modern Persian, differing mainly in phonology.

 According to the Encyclopædia Iranica, "All Lori dialects closely resemble standard Persian and probably developed from a stage of Persian similar to that represented in Early New Persian texts written in Perso-Arabic script.
 The sole typical Lori feature not known in early New Persian or derivable from it is the inchoative marker (see below), though even this is found in Judeo-Persian texts".
 The Bakhtiāri dialect may be closer to Persian.
 There are two distinct languages, Greater Luri (Lor-e bozorg), Southern Luri (including Bakhtiari dialect), and Lesser Luri (Lor-e kuček), Northern Luri.

-Anonby stated that Luri was a Southwestern Iranian language continuum consisting of the Luristani, Bakhtiari, and Southern Luri languages, and itself was a language continuum between Kurdish and Persian.
+Anonby stated that Luri was not a single language but a Southwestern Iranian language continuum consisting of the Luristani, Bakhtiari, and Southern Luri languages, and itself was a language continuum between Kurdish and Persian.
+Anonby stated that the differences in the Luri dialects were big enough for them to be considered different languages.
+MacKinnon also claimed that the Luri dialects had different origins and also claimed Shushtari and Dezfuli as languages of the Luri family despite them traditionally being considered Persian.
+Some linguists came to the idea that the only reason Dezfuli and Shushtari were often considered Persian dialects was that there were no Luri tribes named Dezfuli and Shushtari, and that the structure of the Luri language was based particularly on tribal divisions rather than linguistic facts.
+They added that since the term Lur was originally regional, "Luri" was actually a demonym, and that outsiders referred to all languages of the region as Luri, unaware of its linguistic diversity.
+Furthermore, there was no evidence of a common proto-Lur dialect, with the shared features of the Luri dialects probably having developed separately although along parallel lines.

+The first major documentation of the Luri language was carried out by the Russian scholar, V. A. Zhukovski in 1883, where he transcribed 992 Bakhtiari couplets.
+However, he did not say the genealogical classification of Bakhtiari.
+After Zhukovski, the German linguist Oskar Mann published "Die Mundarten der Lur-stämme" in 1910, where he studied the Luri language and was the first linguist to claim that Luri, which was then thought to be a dialect of Kurdish, was a distinct language.